SagarAkolkar23/SagarAkolkar23/README.md

 - 🌱 I’m currently learning Android Development
 - 📫 You can reach to me via my Email : Akolkarsagar14@gmail.com

-- This is my first android project named Notes.
-It is simple notes app which allows user to create, edit, save and delete notes.

 <!---